MarkhamLee/internet-and-iot-data-platform/README.md

 3) Professional development, by giving me an opportunity to work with technologies I have had limited exposure to and/or technologies I am curious about.

 It has since morphed more into building an extensible, scalable, and easy to manage data platform to support projects I am working on that have a significant data collection or management component.
-Meaning: the items in this repo are specifically for the original scope of the project, but I am also using this platform for things ranging from custom PC mods to monitoring plants.
+The general idea is that whether its through common files for building data logging, IoT sensor or ETL containers, CICD pipelines, etc., that the level of effort to add new types of sensors, connect to IoT devices or do anything involving collecting data will be relatively easy as the bulk of the work is already complete.
+E.g., through the use of templates, pre-built code for MQTT and writing to InfluxDB 80-90% of the code for adding new IoT sensors is already written.
+This also means that the items in this repo are specifically for the original scope of the project, and I'm also using this platform for things ranging from custom PC mods to monitoring plants.

 ### Recent Updates
 * 03/14/24: Pi, obviously... adding automated unit tests via Jest for Node.js and Unittest for Python, fixed the GitHub actions files for the Node.js ETLs as they weren't always firing properly, added dependabot DAGs for monitoring the repo for the Kubernetes cluster this project runs on.